 In addition, United States law now requires closed captioning services be made accessible for all programming produced by streaming video services and must be provided by broadcasters for all content distributed across the Internet if captioned when originally presented on-air (although in many cases, closed captioning services are still not available for some programs).
 When more and more people are looking to electronic media for their news and information needs, the importance of greater accessibility and transparency is clear.

-Below is a link to The Closed Captioning Project LLC, a YouTube channel featuring videos containing egregious errors generated by open-source captioning.
+Click here to open a new window to The Closed Captioning Project LLC’s captioning error playlist featuring videos containing egregious errors generated by open-source captioning.
 Elsewhere on The Closed Captioning Project channel can be found side-by-side comparisons between accurate and non-accurate captioning.
 Judge the difference for yourself.